ChrisDJordan/tiy_assignments/Day_51/questatx.md

 ###Opportunities
 -showcase mountain biking
 -show more of the facility
--explaining what makes them different than their competitiion -expanded t
+-explaining what makes them different than their competitiion
+-bring more activities to location
+-show off sponsors for Quest

 ###Threats
 -being out done by competition
 -becoming out dated
 -cable parks in Austin being built

 ##Keywords
 -local
 -family
 -fun
 -wakeboarding
 -cable lake